Alternative Techniques in Small Antennas 1

 There’s no metamaterial involved in this.
 Metamaterial is where hundreds of cells create negative refractive index.
 It’s useful when applied to microwave components, but at HF the resonant structures are impractically large.
 It’s nothing more than a new loading method.
 HF antennas are a different game to the UHF and SHF devices shown in theoretical papers.

-ka=0.4, which represents a 1.4m long antenna at 28MHz.
+The resulting antenna is high-Q, narrow bandwidth as predicted by the Chu limit.
+It performs well down to ka=0.4, which represents a 1.4m long antenna at 28MHz.
 This is still a good result and a useful antenna design which received no interest at all from the amateur radio community.
 Local signal tests are within 2dB of a reference dipole.
 On skywave transmissions it is difficult to tell them apart.
 Rotating the prototype in the horizontal plane shows a radiation pattern very similar to a dipole.
 Photo of prototype strung up in the loft.

 The stub match technique is an obvious pairing with the next concept.